digital-ai/release-integration-sdk-workshop/part-1/lab-2-upgrade-release.md

 CRD creation will be skipped, expecting to have CRD already on cluster Cleaning the resources on the cluster!
 CR dai-xlr-my-namespace is available, deleting
-?
-Do you want to delete the resource digitalaireleases.xlr.digital.ai/dai-xlr-my-namespace: Yes Deleted digitalaireleases.xlr.digital.ai/dai-xlr-my-namespace from namespace my-namespace Deleting statefulsets
+Deleted digitalaireleases.xlr.digital.ai/dai-xlr-my-namespace from namespace my-namespace Deleting statefulsets
-?
-Do you want to delete the resource sts/dai-xlr-my-namespace-digitalai-release: Yes Deleted sts/dai-xlr-my-namespace-digitalai-release from namespace my-namespace (already deleted) Deleting deployments
+Deleted sts/dai-xlr-my-namespace-digitalai-release from namespace my-namespace (already deleted) Deleting deployments
-?
-Do you want to delete the resource deployment/xlr-operator-controller-manager: Yes Deleted deployment/xlr-operator-controller-manager from namespace my-namespace Deleting jobs
+Deleted deployment/xlr-operator-controller-manager from namespace my-namespace Deleting jobs
 Deleting services
-?
-Do you want to delete the resource svc/xlr-operator-controller-manager-metrics-service: Yes Deleted svc/xlr-operator-controller-manager-metrics-service from namespace my-namespace Deleting secrets
+Deleted svc/xlr-operator-controller-manager-metrics-service from namespace my-namespace Deleting secrets
-?
-Do you want to delete the resource secret/sh.helm.release.v1.dai-xlr-my-namespace.v2: Yes Deleted secret/sh.helm.release.v1.dai-xlr-my-namespace.v2 from namespace my-namespace ?
-Do you want to delete the resource ingressclass/nginx-dai-xlr-my-namespace: Yes Deleted ingressclass/nginx-dai-xlr-my-namespace from namespace my-namespace Deleting roles
+Deleted secret/sh.helm.release.v1.dai-xlr-my-namespace.v2 from namespace my-namespace Deleted ingressclass/nginx-dai-xlr-my-namespace from namespace my-namespace Deleting roles
-?
-Do you want to delete the resource role/xlr-operator-leader-election-role: Yes Deleted role/xlr-operator-leader-election-role from namespace my-namespace ?
-Do you want to delete the resource clusterrole/dai-xlr-my-namespace-nginx-ingress-controller: Yes Deleted clusterrole/dai-xlr-my-namespace-nginx-ingress-controller from namespace my-namespace ?
-Do you want to delete the resource clusterrole/my-namespace-xlr-operator-manager-role: Yes Deleted clusterrole/my-namespace-xlr-operator-manager-role from namespace my-namespace ?
-Do you want to delete the resource clusterrole/my-namespace-xlr-operator-metrics-reader: Yes Deleted clusterrole/my-namespace-xlr-operator-metrics-reader from namespace my-namespace ?
-Do you want to delete the resource clusterrole/my-namespace-xlr-operator-proxy-role: Yes Deleted clusterrole/my-namespace-xlr-operator-proxy-role from namespace my-namespace ?
-Do you want to delete the resource rolebinding/xlr-operator-leader-election-rolebinding: Yes Deleted rolebinding/xlr-operator-leader-election-rolebinding from namespace my-namespace ?
-Do you want to delete the resource clusterrolebinding/dai-xlr-my-namespace-nginx-ingress-controller: Yes Deleted clusterrolebinding/dai-xlr-my-namespace-nginx-ingress-controller from namespace my-namespace ?
-Do you want to delete the resource clusterrolebinding/my-namespace-xlr-operator-manager-rolebinding: Yes Deleted clusterrolebinding/my-namespace-xlr-operator-manager-rolebinding from namespace my-namespace ?
-Do you want to delete the resource clusterrolebinding/my-namespace-xlr-operator-proxy-rolebinding: Yes Deleted clusterrolebinding/my-namespace-xlr-operator-proxy-rolebinding from namespace my-namespace Applying resources to the cluster!
+Deleted role/xlr-operator-leader-election-role from namespace my-namespace Deleted clusterrole/dai-xlr-my-namespace-nginx-ingress-controller from namespace my-namespace Deleted clusterrole/my-namespace-xlr-operator-manager-role from namespace my-namespace Deleted clusterrole/my-namespace-xlr-operator-metrics-reader from namespace my-namespace Deleted clusterrole/my-namespace-xlr-operator-proxy-role from namespace my-namespace Deleted rolebinding/xlr-operator-leader-election-rolebinding from namespace my-namespace Deleted clusterrolebinding/dai-xlr-my-namespace-nginx-ingress-controller from namespace my-namespace Deleted clusterrolebinding/my-namespace-xlr-operator-manager-rolebinding from namespace my-namespace Deleted clusterrolebinding/my-namespace-xlr-operator-proxy-rolebinding from namespace my-namespace Applying resources to the cluster!
 Applied resource clusterrole/my-namespace-xlr-operator-proxy-role from the file digitalai/dai-release/my-namespace/20221031-152355/kubernetes/template/cluster-role-digital-proxy-role.yaml